Book Reviews

 Kiko Himura has a hard time talking to people.
 As a half-Japanese, half-Caucasian and someone who does not fit into her mother’s standards of beauty, she just wants to blend in and “be like everyone else”.

-The only thing that makes her future seem brighter is a hope that she will get accepted into Prism art school and get away from her mother’s toxic influence.
+The only thing that makes her future seem brighter is the hope that she will get accepted into Prism art school and get away from her mother’s toxic influence.
 But when the rejection letter arrives at the same time her abusive uncle moves back in with her family, Kiko is forced to take things into her own hands and make a few changes.

 Starfish by Akemi Dawn Bowman – My Review